 It’s a proud capital city, fastidious about curating and displaying its national treasures, home of some of the world’s greatest art and sculpture and a place that inspires great civic loyalty.

-Read on to preview the best of Madrid.
+Read on to preview the best of this fascinating destination:

 Close enough to the Castellana to feel the pulse of the city’s main artery, set back enough to sleep quietly and stroll along sedate side streets.

 A converted 19th-century palace, with marble floors in the reception areas and period-style furniture, the Orfila also has an upmarket restaurant with a classy lunchtime set menu that’s also a good value.

 From here, boutique shopping wis easily accessible, with the Prado a short walk away.

 Almost a century old, Madrid’s Ritz was built to give the Spanish capital a landmark luxury hotel to rival the Paris original.
 It continues to do so.
 It’s at its best in summer, when the garden comes into its own.

 The hotel is well-appointed, with spacious bedrooms and service a little less snooty than its counterpart in the capital of France.

 The chief recommendation, certainly in the summer, would be the roof-top swimming pool.
 There’s a bar up there, too, and captivating 360-degree views of the Spanish capital.